aws/aperf/README.md

 ```

 ## Usage
 `aperf record` records performance data and stores them in a series of files.
-A report is then generated with `aperf report` and can be viewed in any system with a web browser.
+A report is then generated with `aperf report` and can be viewed in any system with a web browser. `aperf custom-pmu` can be used to generate a PMU config file which customizes which events are collected by aperf.
+The generated PMU config can be used with the `--pmu-config` flag with `aperf record`.

 **KNOWN LIMITATION**